amr-abdelhamid/refbook/manuscript/main.md

 {icon=bookmark}
 G> *It may be better to move the whole code one foot forward, rather than to move part of the code a thousand feet forward.*

 From my experience, teams working on the quick wins stage for a while usually start feeling "more confident in enhancing the code and applying refactorings ideas".
-They also have better "more grasp and ownership for the code".
+They also have "better grasp and ownership for the code".

-#### Divide & Conquer code into components
+#### Divide & Conquer: Split code into components

+After getting rid of most of the fat during the last stage, we gradually start introducing structure into the code.
+The key idea is to move "similar" code together and giving room for cohesive code to form modules with clear interfaces.

+Usually, code is already organized in high level modules.
+We will keep that and polish the existing modules.
+However, such modules have usually grown in size and gathered so much functionality in time.
+It may already be doing so many things for a middle-size code module; part of these things may well belong to another module, whether a new or existing one.

-#### Inject quality in using automated tests
+#### Inject quality in: Cover components with automated tests

 #### Continuous Inspection